neynt/notes/2017-01/phys234.md

 ## De Broglie's matter wave

-De Broglie extended Einstein's equation,
+De Broglie rearranged Einstein's equation to get

 $$
 p = \frac{h}{\lambda}
 $$

-from photons to electrons, ions, and all other particles.
+and extended it from photons to electrons, ions, and all other particles.
 Einstein said that this was "the first feeble ray of light on the worst of our physics enigmas".

 ## Wave functions